Billaferd/ZettelMD/Anatomy of a Note.md

 ## Table of Contents

 This section can be controversial because there are two (2) trains of thought.
 One side says that each note should be small and not need a table of contents.
-Others say that a nate should be allowed to grow over time and sometimes may need a table of contents to keep everything accessible.
+Others say that a note should be allowed to grow over time and sometimes may need a table of contents to keep everything accessible.

 I personally don't prefer one argument over another.
 Some of my notes can be extremely small and consist of a single paragraph.
 Some notes though can be extremely large because it may describe different aspects of a single thing.
 Most of my notes documenting server configurations are like this.